erwan-lemonnier/klue-microservice-deploy/README.md

 # klue-aws-toolbox

-Tools to deploy a Klue micro service as a Docker container on amazon aws
+Tools to deploy a Klue micro service as a Docker container on amazon Elastic Beanstalk.

 ## The toolbox

-This toolbox contains useful tools for deploying micro-services built with [klue-micro-service](https://github.com/erwan-lemonnier/klue-micro-service) as Docker containers running inside amazon Beanstalk environments.
+This is a collection of tools for deploying micro-services built with [klue-micro-service](https://github.com/erwan-lemonnier/klue-micro-service) as Docker containers running inside amazon Elastic Beanstalk environments.

 ## Prerequisites

 You will need:

-* an amazon aws account with Beanstalk enabled
+* An amazon aws account with Beanstalk enabled
-* access to a docker registry
+* Access to a docker registry (like [hub.docker.com](https://hub.docker.com/))
-* a Klue micro-service ready to be deployed (clone [klue-micro-service-hello-world](https://github.com/erwan-lemonnier/klue-micro-service-hello-world) to get started)
+* A Klue micro-service ready to be deployed (clone [klue-micro-service-hello-world](https://github.com/erwan-lemonnier/klue-micro-service-hello-world) to get started)

 ## Setup